Architecture : Cave Rock Cut Architecture

 Lomas Rishi Cave

-Located on the southern side of the Barabar hills.📌
+⛶Lomas Rishi Cave is Located on the southern side of the Barabar hills.

-It is the earliest surviving example of the horseshoe-shaped Chandrashala or Chaitya Arch which ↗mimicks , which has long been a popular feature of Indian sculpture and rock-cut building.
+The most striking feature of the Lomas Rishi Cave is its ornate,⛞horseshoe-shaped Chandrashala or Chaitya Arch , which has long been a popular feature of Indian sculpture and rock-cut building.
+Its vital cave as it influenced later Buddhist cave architecture.

-The Interior features a rectangular-shaped antechamber entered from the side, with a short tunnel connecting to the ⛶inner room .
-Similar to other Caves it has an Arched Roof and Polished Interiors
+The Interior features two-rooms a rectangular-shaped antechamber entered from the side, with a short tunnel connecting to the⛶inner room Similar to other Caves it has an Arched Roof and Polished Interiors

 Lomas Rishi Cave was excavated and given to the Ajivikas monks during the time of Mauryan ruler Ashoka.